johnteee/teaGui-Lua/README.md

 ==========

 What is teaGui?
-It's Based on Imgui in lua, and implement with OO
+It's based on Imgui in lua, and implemented with OO